A New Method for Predicting the Solar Heat Gain of Complex Fenestration Systems

 A new method of predicting the solar heat gain through complex fenestration systems involving nonspecular layers such as shades or blinds has been examined in a project jointly sponsored by ASHRAE and DOE.
 In this method, a scanning radiometer is used to measure the bi-directional radiative transmittance and reflectance of each layer of a fenestration system.
 The properties of systems containing these layers are then built up computationally from the measured layer properties using a transmission/multiple-reflection calculation.
 The calculation produces the total directional-hemispherical transmittance of the fenestration system and the layer-by-layer absorptances.
 These properties are in turn combined with layer-specific measurements of the inward-flowing fractions of absorbed solar energy to produce the overall solar heat gain coefficient.
 The method has been applied to one of the most optically complex systems in common use, a venetian blind in combination with multiple glazings.
 A comparison between the scanner-based calculation method and direct system calorimetric measurements made on the LBL MoWiTT facility showed good agreement, and is a significant validation of the method accuracy and feasibility. |

-Thermal Performance of the Exterior Envelope of Buildings V Conference Proceedings
+Proceedings of the Thermal Performance of the Exterior Envelope of Buildings V Conference

 |